Geometric evolution of the Reynolds stress tensor: Conclusion

 \section{Conclusion}

-The equations of fluid turbulent motions take three equations into account: the equation of the mass balance (\ref{System1}$_{1}$), the balance equation of the average momentum (\ref{System1}$_{2}$), and the Reynolds stress tensor equation of evolution (\ref{System1}$_{3}$); this last equation has been the object of our study.
+The equations of fluid turbulent motions take three equations into account: the equation of mass balance (\ref{System1}$_{1}$), the balance equation of average momentum (\ref{System1}$_{2}$), and the Reynolds stress tensor equation of evolution (\ref{System1}$_{3}$); this last equation has been the object of our study.
 If the turbulent sources are neglected, the turbulent fluid motion is a superposition of the mean motion and turbulent fluctuations.
-The eigenvectors of the Reynolds tensor carry the fluctuations associated with the mean flow deformation.
-The amplitude of turbulent deformations is defined by the eigenvalues of the Reynolds stress tensor.
-Locally, the equations for the directions of turbulent fluctuations describe a small solid whose rotation is given by a gyroscopic type equation (Equation (\ref{driving system}$_{1}$)).
-The amplitude evolution of turbulent deformations is determined by the diagonal values $\mu _{\alpha }$ of the mean deformation tensor $\mathbf{D}$ expressed in the eigenvector basis of the Reynolds stress tensor.
-The turbulence increases with the time when $\mu _{\alpha }<0,$ and decreases when $\mu _{\alpha }>0$.
-In the particular case of incompressible fluid motions we have $\mathtt{tr}\, \mathbf{D}=0$, and hence there always exists a direction in which the turbulence is increasing while in other directions it is decreasing.
-These mathematical deductions are confirmed by experiments \cite{Debieve}.
+The eigenvectors of the Reynolds stress tensor carry the fluctuations associated with the mean flow deformation.
+The amplitudes of turbulent deformations are defined by the eigenvalues of the Reynolds stress tensor.
+The equations for the directions of turbulent fluctuations are reminiscent of a gyroscopic type equation for the motion of a free rigid body (Equation (\ref{driving system}$_{1}$)).
+The amplitude evolution of turbulent deformations are determined by the diagonal values $\mu _{\alpha }$ of the mean rate of deformation tensor $\mathbf{D}$ expressed in the eigenvector basis of the Reynolds stress tensor.
+The turbulence increases with the time when $\mu _{\alpha }<0$, and decreases when $\mu _{\alpha }>0$ .
+In the particular case of incompressible fluid motions we have $\mathtt{tr} \,\mathbf{D}=0$, and hence there always exists a direction in which the turbulence is increasing while in other directions the turbulence is decreasing.
+Over the past two decades great progress has been made in understanding many aspects of the kinematics and dynamics of a wide variety of turbulent flows as a result of access to the mean velocity gradient tensor (see \cite{Marusic, Wallace}).
+Such an access could be used for an experimental determining these eigenvalues.
+In the case of a small mean vorticity, a new approximate model admitting a variational formulation is derived.

-\textbf{Acknowledgement}: This article is dedicated to the memory of Professor Vladimir M. Teshukov who drew our attention to his model of weakly sheared flows during his visit in Marseille in the fall of year 2007.
+\textbf{Acknowledgement} : We thank Professor Vladimir Teshukov who drew our attention to the model of weakly sheared flows during his visit in Marseille in the fall of year 2007, and Professor Boris Kolev for valuable discussions.